nicholasBlits/FileDeletionScript/README.md

 Please report any unknown errors to Nicholas Blits, whose contact information is provided in the Credits section of this README file.

 ## Known Errors
-This script only works for files without a space or special character in the name.
-For example, a file called `HelloWorld.zip` will be moved without any issues, but a file called `Hello World.zip` will cause the program to fail.
+This script only works for files without a space or special character in the filename.
+For example, a file called `HelloWorld.zip` will be removed without any issues, but a file called `Hello World.zip` will cause the program to fail.
 This may be fixed as development of this program continues.

 ## Configuring the Directory to Remove .zip Files From
 Line #4 of `ZipCleaner.sh` uses a template string for the directory to be cleaned of .zip files.